Domain Registration (RDAP): a beginner's guide

 Why this specific tool matters

 Picture this in real life.
 Imagine a business development.
 Here's the situation they're walking into: Before purchasing a domain, verify ownership history, registration dates, and any existing disputes or holds.
 Without the right tool, that person would be stuck copy-pasting between five browser tabs, reading documentation written for engineers, and crossing their fingers that the answer they cobble together is correct.
-With the WHOIS Lookup tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.
+With the Domain Registration (RDAP) tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.

 Is my domain pointing to the right place right now?